irythmgarg/Leetcode-958.-Check-Completeness-of-a-Binary-Tree/README.md

 # Leetcode-958.-Check-Completeness-of-a-Binary-Tree
 Check if a Binary Tree is Complete
-This repository provides a C++ implementation to verify whether a given binary tree is a complete binary tree.
-A binary tree is complete if all levels are fully filled except possibly the last, and all nodes in the last level are as far left as possible.
+This repository provides two different C++ solutions for checking whether a given binary tree is a complete binary tree.
+Both use different strategies—one based on level-order traversal and the other based on node indexing.

+✅ What is a Complete Binary Tree?
+A complete binary tree is a binary tree in which:

+All levels are fully filled except possibly the last.

+All nodes in the last level are as far left as possible.

-🧠 Problem Statement
+📌 Problem Statement
-Given the root of a binary tree, determine if it is a complete binary tree.
+Given the root of a binary tree, determine whether it is a complete binary tree.

-A complete binary tree has the following properties:

-Every level except possibly the last is completely filled.

-All nodes in the last level are aligned to the left.

-🧩 Key Concepts
-Level-Order Traversal (BFS): Used to examine the tree level by level.

-Queue Data Structure: Helps maintain node processing order.

-NULL Tracking: If a NULL is found in level-order traversal, all subsequent nodes must also be NULL.

-🚀 Approach
+🚀 Approaches
+🔹 Approach 1: Level-Order Traversal (BFS)
-Traverse the tree in level-order using a queue.
+Traverse the tree using a queue (level-order).

-After encountering a NULL node, ensure that no non-null nodes appear after it.
+Once a NULL node is encountered, no other non-null node should follow.

-If any non-null node appears after a NULL, return false as the tree is not complete.
+If such a node exists after a NULL, the tree is not complete.

-If traversal completes without violations, return true.

-📂 Code Structure
+Key Code Highlights:
-isCompleteTree():

-Uses a queue to perform level-order traversal.
+Uses a queue to simulate level-order.

-Tracks the presence of null nodes using a boolean flag past.
+Maintains a boolean flag past to track null encounter.

+Time & Space Complexity:
+Time: O(N)

+Space: O(N)

+🔹 Approach 2: Index-Based Recursive Check
+First, count the total number of nodes.

+Then use DFS to check if each node’s index (in a complete tree array representation) does not exceed the node count.

+If any node has an index beyond the total count, the tree is not complete.

+Key Code Highlights:
+Assigns indices like in an array representation of a complete binary tree.

+Verifies index bounds for each node recursively.

-⏱️ Time and Space Complexity
+Time & Space Complexity:
+Time: O(N)

-Time Complexity: O(N), where N is the number of nodes in the tree.
+Space: O(H), where H is the height of the tree due to recursion stack.

-Space Complexity: O(N), due to the use of the queue.

-🧪 Example
+💡 Example
 cpp
-Input: root = [1, 2, 3, 4, 5, 6]
+Input: [1, 2, 3, 4, 5, 6]
 Output: true

-Input: root = [1, 2, 3, 4, 5, null, 7]
+Input: [1, 2, 3, 4, 5, null, 7]
 Output: false

-📦 Applications
+🧠 Applications
-Heap (binary heap must be a complete binary tree)

-Tree balancing algorithms

-Structural validation of data storage trees (e.g., databases, filesystems)
+Validating binary heaps

+Ensuring structural integrity in tree-based storage systems

+Use cases in balanced tree algorithms